 ● Symbol: W

-● Integers are entire numbers and their negative opposite.
+Integers are numbers that include all whole numbers, along with their negative opposite.

 ● Symbol: ℤ